aklinker1/aframe/README.md

 ## Detecting Prerender

-When prerendering, the page is loaded with the `?prerendering` query param.

-Aframe provides a helper for checking this, `isPrerendering`:
+Aframe provides a helper for checking if the app is being prerendered, `isPrerendering()`:

 ```vue
 <!-- ClientOnly.vue -->